Facilities Management Thank You, Uniform Program

 Contracts

-In a uniform purchase program, you might find a 1-year contract with automatic annual renewal or perhaps no contract at all.
+In a uniform purchase program, you might find a 1-year contract with automatic annual renewal or no contract at all.

 Under-wash fee